frictionlessdata/website/site/README.md

 <div class="main-section py-10 black-text">
   <div class="mx-auto lg:w-3/5 text-center font-normal">
-    <h1 class="text-3xl lg:px-40" id="more">Data Integration and Management</h1><br/><small class="font-light text-xl">Data integration is the job of bringing complex data together, cleaning it up, knitting it together and pushing it into downstream applications, analytics or warehouses – and doing this reliably, repeatedly and automatedly.</small><hr class="mt-4">
+    <h1 class="text-3xl lg:px-40" id="more">Frictionless Data Integration and Management</h1><br/><small class="font-light text-xl">Data integration is the job of bringing complex data together, cleaning it up, knitting it together and pushing it into downstream applications, analytics or warehouses – and you can do this reliably, repeatedly and automatedly with Frictionless.</small><hr class="mt-4">
   </div>
   <div class="flex flex-row flex-wrap w-3/4 mx-auto">
     <div class="lg:flex-1 flex-col pt-10">